BrunoLevy/learn-fpga/FemtoRV/FIRMWARE/LiteX/TinyRaytracer/README.md

 Performance is measured in "raystones", i.e. pixels per seconds per MHz (not an official unit !).

+If you have the small SSD1331 OLED screen connected on the ULX3S, and if you have synthesized LiteX with the flag to support it (`--with-oled`), then the firmware comes with other graphic demos, type `help` to see the list.

 If you test multiple cores, do not forget to recompile the software:
 ```
 $ make clean all